Process

 04.

-Once written authorization by the client is given, we will place the project on the docket and keep all parties involved apprised of our timeline as we progress.
+Once we receive written authorization from the client to proceed, we will place the project on the docket and keep all parties informed of our timeline as we progress.

 timeline